PaulioRandall/p21/README.md

 # P23

-Simple tool for adding parsable notes as comments within Svelte components.
+Simple tool for parsing referenceable comments within Svelte components.

 ## Made to be Plundered

+Fork, pillage, and plunder!
 Do whatever as long as you adhere to the permissive MIT license found within.

 ## Examples